kasargeant/unseen/src/README.md

 *Unseen* utilises a standard MVC design as its base for delivering SPAs and other web application UIs.

-It is data-centric in it's design - it attempts to 'wrap' the existing data as-is - rather than force it into a pre-defined format.
+It is data-centric in it's design.
+It attempts to 'wrap' the existing data as-is - rather than force it into a pre-defined format.

-And it is data-driven in it's functioning - where the most typical out-the-box setup will automatically sync and "push" data updates forward to views without need for any 'controller' code.
+And it's data-driven in it's functioning.
+Where the most typical out-the-box setup will automatically sync and "push" data updates forward to views without need for any 'controller' code.

 Additionally, there are two signalling mechanisms built into all Unseen components:- Custom events for broadcasting and component-to-component direct messaging.
 These add a lot of loosely-coupled flexibility when implementing complex or high-performance applications.

 ## The Components